amitchandradas2004/amitchandradas2004/README.md

 <div align="center">
   ## 🚀 About Me I'm a passionate developer who loves building innovative
  solutions and learning new technologies.
-I believe in writing clean code, solving complex problems, and contributing to the open-source community. - 🔭 I'm currently working on exciting projects - 🌱 I'm constantly learning and exploring new technologies - 💡 I love turning ideas into reality through code - 🎯 2026 Goals: Contribute more to open source and master new frameworks - ⚡ Fun
+  -I believe in writing clean code, solving complex problems, and contributing to the open-source community.
+  - 🔭I'm currently working on exciting projects - 🌱 I'm constantly learning and exploring new technologies
+  - 💡 I love turning ideas into reality through code -🎯 2026 Goals: Contribute more to open source and master new frameworks
+  - ⚡ Fun
 fact: I debug code faster with coffee ☕
 </div>